Rule 5160-59-03.2 | OhioRISE: care coordination.

 (a) Provide structured service planning and care coordination through high-fidelity wraparound as established by the national wraparound initiative, found at https://nwi.pdx.edu (October 1, 2021), including:

-(i) Offering initial face-to-face contact within two calendar days of conducting initial outreach contact for ICC; and
+(i) Offering initial face-to-face contact within two calendar days of conducting initial engagement contact for ICC; and

-(ii) Completing an initial comprehensive assessment within fourteen calendar days of the youth's referral to ICC that includes:
+(ii) Completing an initial supplemental assessment with the youth that includes:

-(A) Information from a new Ohio children's initiative CANS assessment or existing Ohio children's initiative CANS assessment that was completed within the ninety calendar days prior to the comprehensive assessment; and
+(a) Information from a new Ohio children's initiative CANS assessment or existing Ohio children's initiative CANS assessment that was completed within the ninety calendar days prior to the supplemental assessment; and

-(iii) Completing an Ohio children's initiative comprehensive CANS assessment within thirty calendar days of referral to ICC;
+(iii) Completing an Ohio children's initiative comprehensive CANS assessment with the youth if not already completed;

 (iv) Updating the Ohio children's initiative CANS assessment at a minimum of every ninety calendar days or whenever there is a significant change in the youth's needs or circumstances;

-(A) Develop and implement the initial child and family-centered care plan within the thirty-calendar day period; and
+(a) Develop and implement the initial child and family-centered care plan; and

-(C) For individuals enrolled in the OhioRISE 1915(c) waiver, develop the back-up waiver service plan, as described in rule 5160-59-01 of the Administrative Code, to be included in the child and family-centered care plan.
-The back-up waiver service plan should be updated when the child and family-centered care plan is updated
+(iii) Develop the back-up waiver service plan, as described in rule 5160-59-01 of the Administrative Code, to be included in the child and family-centered care plan.
+The back-up waiver service plan should be updated when the child and family-centered care plan is updated; and

 (vii) Monitoring the child and family-centered care plan to ensure that services are delivered in accordance with the plan;